camdendotlol/website/posts/opengraph_without_ssr.md

 quoteAuthor: 'David Weinberger'
 ---

-So you've made a nice React app with [react-router](https://www.npmjs.com/package/react-router) and an Express backend, and you've set up the server so it redirects all requests to index.html.
-The index page just has a few lines that tell the browser to load a JavaScript bundle, your actual app.
-From there, react-router looks at the specific path and decides which part of your app to display.
+So you've made a nice React app with [React Router](https://www.npmjs.com/package/react-router) and an Express backend, and you've set up the server so it redirects all requests to `index.html`.
+The index page just has a few lines that tell the browser to load your actual app as a JavaScript bundle.
+From there, React Router looks at the specific path and decides which part of your app to display.
 Maybe you're even using [React Helmet](https://www.npmjs.com/package/react-helmet) to change the page title in the browser each time the user opens a new part of your app.

 Your index page probably looks something like this: